Sigtaba/zoo-tracking/README.md

 Created on 07.07.2017

 ## Set Up & Installation:
-* Visit the following link: <https://sigtaba.github.io/zoo-tracking/> - *CSS Styling will not show on GH-Pages.
+* Visit the following link: <https://sigtaba.github.io/zoo-tracking/>

 OR you can: